Meta stock climbs after company posts 11% revenue growth - KTVZ

 Last November, Meta said it would eliminate 11,000 jobs, marking the single largest round of cuts in its history.
 In March, Zuckerberg announced Meta would lay off another 10,000 employees.

+“We saw unprecedented growth out of the gate and more importantly, we’re seeing more people coming back daily than I’d expected,” he added.
+“And now we’re focused on retention and improving the basics.
+And then after that, we’ll focus on growing the community to the scale that we think is going to be possible.”

+Only after this, he said, will they focus on monetizing Threads.
+“We’ve run this playbook many times before with Facebook, Instagram, WhatsApp stories, reels and more,” Zuckerberg said.

-Meta shares jumped some 4% in after-hours trading immediately following the results.
+Meta shares jumped some 4% in after-hours trading immediately following the earnings results.

 – CNN’s Clare Duffy contributed to this report.